St George's Church

 Baptism (or Christening, as it is sometimes called) is often a time of celebration for the whole family, and rightly so.
 However, as baptism has a very great significance in the life of the church it needs to be considered carefully.
 Here are some important things to understand and consider.

 Before making a decision about proceeding with your child's baptism, we require you to spend an evening with us.
 During this time we can explain more about Baptism and the Christian faith.
-Normally these sessions take place on the third Thursday of the month from 8-10 pm, although this may vary.
 We'll book a date with you and ask that both parents (if appropriate) attend.

 Following such an evening, you'll have a number of options, including: